Guides

 Platform LLM Keys

-| Model | Badge | Description |
+| Model | ||

 |---|---|---|

-| GPT-5.4 | Recommended | Best balance of speed, quality, and cost |
+| GPT-5.4 | Recommended | Balance of speed, quality, cost |

-| GPT-5.4 Pro | Premium | Maximum capability for complex tasks |
+| GPT-5.4 Pro | Premium | Maximum capability |

-| GPT-4o | Budget-friendly | Lower cost, still very capable |
+| GPT-4o | Budget | Lower cost, still capable |

-Anthropic model support is planned.
+Anthropic support is planned.

 Creating a key